bbauska/ibm-intermediate-web-dev/README.md

 many details to keep in mind, and the internet provides a wealth of information on the subject.
 Unfortunately, because SEO is ever-changing, some practices become obsolete or even unacceptable over time.
-The following are some of the most important and current SEO \"do\'s and don\'ts\" to keep in mind when developing your online strategy.
+The following are some of the most important and current SEO \"do&apos;s and don&apos;ts\" to keep in mind when developing your online strategy.

 | <b>Do's<b>                      | <b>Don'ts</b>                      |
 | :------------------------------ | :--------------------------------- |